blinksocks/blinksocks/docs/presets/README.md

 ## [base-auth-stream]

-An **experimental** preset combines HMAC and stream encryption.
+A preset combines HMAC and stream encryption.
 HMAC only guarantees integrity for addressing part.

 | PARAMS |           DESCRIPTION            | DEFAULT |
 | :----- | :------------------------------- | :------ |